Top 40+ SAP CPI Interview Questions and Answers

 Ans:

 SAP CPI supports various authentication methods, including basic, OAuth, client certificate, and SAML authentication.
 These protocols provide secure communication and authentication between SAP CPI and external systems, applications, or services, assuring data confidentiality and integrity during the message exchange.
+Furthermore supported by SAP CPI are JWT (JSON Web Token) and API key authentication, which provide safe and flexible ways to manage and access services.

 68. How does SAP CPI manage message versioning and integration with other systems?